dfelinto/blender-manual/manual/textures/mapping/uv/unwrapping.rst

 Blender has two ways of calculating the unwrapping.
 They can be selected in the tool setting in the tool panel in the 3D View.

-:guilabel:`Angle Based`
+Angle Based
    This method gives a good 2d representation of a mesh.
-:guilabel:`Conformal`
+Conformal
    Uses LSCM (Least Squared Conformal Mapping).
 This usually gives a less accurate UV mapping than Angle Based, but works better for simpler objects.

-:guilabel:`Fill Holes`
+Fill Holes
-   Activating :guilabel:`Fill Holes` will prevent overlapping from occurring and better represent any holes in the UV regions.
+   Activating Fill Holes will prevent overlapping from occurring and better represent any holes in the UV regions.
-:guilabel:`Correct Aspect`
+Correct Aspect
    Map UVs taking image aspect into account

-:guilabel:`Use Subsurf Modifier`
+Use Subsurf Modifier
    Map UVs taking vertex position after subsurf modifier into account

-:guilabel:`Margin`
+Margin
    Space between UV islands

 **This point is crucial to understanding mapping** later on: a face's UV image texture only has to use *part* of the image, not the *whole* image.
 Also, portions of the same image can be shared by multiple faces.
 A face can be mapped to less and less of the total image.